gwicho38/SaiyanRPG/tests/README.md

 ## Style

-Tuxemon code is read by many people who may come from different backgrounds.
+SaiyanQuest code is read by many people who may come from different backgrounds.
 In addition, when making choices between code efficiency and verbosity, we should always prefer simple-to-understand tests, even if that reduces the efficiency or making verbose/duplicated code in tests.
 Tests should be